Safety in Wheelchair Accessible Vehicles

 Top Priority: Safety

-All of MoveMobility’s vehicles have been successfully crash tested to ensure they meet and exceed National Compliance Regulations set by Transport Canada and FMVSS/CMVSS (Federal Motor Vehicle Safety Standards and Canada Motor Vehicle Safety Standards).
+All of MoveMobility’s wheelchair van conversions are crash tested to ensure they meet and exceed National Compliance Regulations set by Transport Canada and FMVSS/CMVSS (Federal Motor Vehicle Safety Standards and Canada Motor Vehicle Safety Standards).
 The safety standards we enforce include wheelchair occupant restraint systems, intended for passengers who ride in their wheelchair in the vehicle.
 At MoveMobility, compromising safety in a mobility van is never an option.

-Wheelchairs are normally designed and tested for use in an accessible vehicle when positioned with four certified wheelchair restraints, which easily attach to the wheelchair and vehicle serving as seatbelts.
+Wheelchairs are typically designed and tested for use in an accessible vehicle.
+Users must use the four certified wheelchair restraints which easily attach to the wheelchair and vehicle, serving as seatbelts.
 If you are in the market for an accessible van, we can help you determine which type of restraint system will best suit the wheelchair(s) you will be transporting.

 Compliant Wheelchair Restraint Systems

-Safety restraints are the law and can prevent injuries in the event of a motor vehicle accident or sudden stop.
-As with any vehicle, seatbelts must be properly secured and fastened across the passenger’s chest, should and pelvis before the vehicle is driven.
-Wheelchair passengers must wear a shoulder strap that is attached to the vehicle and caregivers should take precautions by checking equipment for rips, tears or twists.
-A lap-only seatbelt is not a sufficient restraint system for those in wheelchairs.
+Safety restraints during wheelchair transportation are the law and can prevent injuries in the event of a motor vehicle accident or sudden stop.
+As with any vehicle, seatbelts must be properly secured and fastened across the passenger’s chest, shoulder and pelvis before the vehicle is driven.
+Wheelchair passengers must wear a shoulder strap that is attached to the vehicle by a harness.
+Caregivers should take precautions by checking equipment for rips, tears or twists.
+A lap belt is not a sufficient restraint system for those in wheelchairs.

 When delivering a new accessible van, MoveMobility provides training on how to safely secure wheelchair(s) in the vehicle.
-If you have an accessible vehicle and would like information or training on how to safely secure passengers in a wheelchair, contact MoveMobility today or read the blog here.
+If you have a mobility van and would like information on how to safely secure passengers in a wheelchair, contact MoveMobility today or read the blog here.